If you’re wondering how to lose 50 pounds you’re not alone, as almost 40% of adults in the United States are classified as obese.

 - Participating in a weight loss program

-A study published in 2013 in the American Journal of Preventive Medicine found that taking prescription weight loss medications also appears to be an effective weight loss strategy in obese adults.
+A study in the American Journal of Preventive Medicine found that taking prescription weight loss medications also appears to be an effective weight-loss strategy in obese adults.

 Ineffective Weight Loss Aids